pantheon-systems/documentation/source/content/guides/php/02-php-versions.md

 1. Pull changes to your local repository (if you have one).

    - Now your site’s PHP version is determined via `pantheon.yml`, and managed in version control.
-The next time you [push your changes](/guides/git/git-config#push-changes-to-pantheon) back to Pantheon, your site will begin using the newly specified PHP version.
+The next time you [push your changes](/guides/git/git-config#push-changes-to-pantheon) to Pantheon, your site will begin using the newly specified PHP version.

-Your site dashboard will detect the changes when you upload a new or modified `pantheon.yml` file in SFTP mode.
+Your Site Dashboard will detect the changes when you upload a new or modified `pantheon.yml` file in SFTP mode.

 ![The Site Dashboard sees changes to pantheon.yml](../../../images/dashboard/pantheon-yml-changes-sftp.png)